![]() |

 A) An Affidavit of Ability, signed by an official of a shorthand reporter school, stating that the applicant has successfully completed a verbatim record of unfamiliar testimony dictated for 5 minutes at a minimum speed of 225 words per minute with at least 94% accuracy; or

-B) Proof that the applicant possesses at least minimum competency skills to sit for the examination, as recommended by the Board and approved by the Department.
-In determining competency the Board shall review the applicant's education, training and/or experience (such as practicing with a restricted license in the court system pursuant to Section 6 of the Act or practice in another jurisdiction);
+B) Proof that the applicant possesses at least minimum competency skills to sit for the examination, as recommended by the Certified Shorthand Reporters Board of Examiners (Board) and approved by the Division.
+In determining competency the Board shall review the applicant's education, training and/or experience (such as practicing with a restricted license in the court system pursuant to Section 6 of the Act or practice in another jurisdiction); and

-4) The required application and examination fees as specified in Section 1200.50 of this Part.
+3) The required application and examination fees specified in Section 1200.50.